Financial Help for Individuals in Toledo and Northwest Ohio

 microloans for graduates of its training program.
 For more information, call Assets

 for research and development grants

-for small high tech businesses (SBIRS and STTR).
+for small high tech businesses (SBIRS and STTR) and exporting.
 The webpage above describes both programs.

 The city of Toledo provides loans to rehabilitate rental housing projects for low-income people